-- Explain the concept of separation of powers. - Articulate the standards the courts use in determining whether the government may make classifications that treat people differently from one another. - Determine whether a claim of government deprivation of civil rights is likely to succeed. - Differentiate between "searches" that are regulated by the Fourth Amendment and police actions that are not considered searches and are thus not restricted by the Amendment. - Determine whether a statement given by a suspect was in response to a proper Miranda "interrogation". - Determine whether a government regulation impacting religion violates the First Amendment. - Understand whether government actions satisfy procedural due process requirements - Understand what kinds of speech are and are not protected under the First Amendment - Understand the significance of the Commerce Clause and the latitude it affords Congress to legislate - Articulate the elements necessary for obtaining a search warrant
+- Explain the concept of separation of powers. - Articulate the standards the courts use in determining whether the government may make classifications that treat people differently from one another. - Determine whether a claim of government deprivation of civil rights is likely to succeed. - Differentiate between "searches" that are regulated by the Fourth Amendment and police actions that are not considered searches and are thus not restricted by the Amendment. - Determine whether a statement given by a suspect was in response to a proper Miranda "interrogation". - Determine whether a government regulation impacting religion violates the First Amendment. - Distinguish between government actions satisfy procedural due process requirements and those that don't. - Explain what kinds of speech are and are not protected under the First Amendment. - Describe the significance of the Commerce Clause and the latitude it affords Congress to legislate. - Articulate the elements necessary for obtaining a search warrant.